The Description of Britain: Text

 Stukeley read his analysis of the work and its itineraries before the Society of Antiquaries and published his paper with its extracts in 1757.
 He was excited that the text provided "more than a hundred names of cities, roads, people, and the like: which till now were absolutely unknown to us" and found it written "with great judgment, perspicuity, and conciseness, as by one that was altogether master of his subject".
 His account of the itineraries included an engraving reorienting Bertram's map to place north at the top.

 Later in 1757, at Stukeley's urging, Bertram published the full text in a volume alongside Gildas's Ruin of Britain and the History of the Britons traditionally ascribed to Nennius.
+The collection, in Latin, was titled Britannicarum gentium historiae antiquae scriptores tres (Three writers of ancient histories of the British nations).
 Bertram's preface noted that the work "contains many fragments of a better time, which would now in vain be sought for elsewhere".
 The preface goes on to note that, "considered by Dr. Stukeley... a jewel... worthy to be rescued from destruction", Bertram printed it "from respect for him".
 The volume included a map as well, differing from Stukeley's in several features apart from its orientation.

 It contained 18 routes (itinera) of the type found in the Antonine Itinerary, compiled from fragmentary accounts of a Roman general, adding over 60 new and previously unknown stations to those mentioned in the legitimate account.
 Best of all, it filled up the entire map of Scotland with descriptions and the names of peoples, the part of Britain about which the least was known with any certainty.
 It would later be determined that it was actually a clever mosaic of information gleaned from the works of Caesar, Tacitus, William Camden, John Horsley, and others, enhanced with Bertram's own fictions.